Royal fans praise Princess Charlotte’s composure at historic coronation

 “Princess Charlotte is STUNNING!
 Perfect outfit for her and I love how her headpiece matches Princess Catherine!
 Charlotte is perfection!
 And Louis too!” a third wrote on Twitter.

-Meanwhile, Louis has stolen the show once again after he was seen yawning and fidgeting during the early parts of the ceremony.
+Meanwhile, Louis stole the show once again after he was seen yawning and fidgeting during the early parts of the ceremony.

 Last year, Louis became an internet star during his late great-grandmother’s platinum jubilee celebrations, when he pulled faces while watching the flypast on the balcony of Buckingham Palace.